sksamuel/hoplite/README.md

 Create an instance of this and then you can load config into your data classes from resources on the classpath, `java.io.File`, `java.nio.Path`, or URLS.

 There are two ways to use the config loader.
-One is to throw an exception if the config could not be resolved.
+One is to throw an exception if the config could not be resolved via the `loadConfigOrThrow<T>` function.
-Another is to return an arrow.data.Validated.
+Another is to return an `arrow.data.Validated` via the `loadConfig<T>` function.

 For most cases, when you are resolving config at application startup, the exception based approach is better.
 This is because you typically want any errors in config to abort application bootstrapping, dumping errors to the console.